jamulussoftware/jamuluswebsite/wiki/en/Installation-for-iOS.md

 ## Feedback and development

-iOS support isn't mature and not ready to be published on the AppStore.
+Our view is that the iOS version is not sufficiently mature to be published on the AppStore.
 Feel free to help out:
 Just head over to the [Jamulus GitHub repo](https://github.com/jamulussoftware/jamulus/).

 Please also read the [APPLEAPPSTORE.LICENCE.WAIVER](https://github.com/jamulussoftware/jamulus/blob/main/APPLEAPPSTORE.LICENCE.WAIVER) concerning Jamulus being published via the Apple AppStore.